+Is the lot well drained?
+Is there pooling of water?

+Does water drain away from foundation?

+Fou undation

-- □ Does pointing need repair?
+Does pointing need repair?

-- □ Paint peeling?
+Paint peeling?
 Cracking?

-- □ Is bedding mortar sound?
+Is bedding mortar sound?

-- □ Moisture: Is rising damp present?
+Moisture: Is rising damp present?

-- □ Is there back splashing from ground to structure?
+Is there back splashing from ground to struc-

+ture?

-- □ Is any moisture problem general or local?
+Is any moisture problem general or local?

-- □ Is spalling from freezing present?
-(Flakes or powder?)
+Is spalling from freezing present?
+(Flakes or

+powder?)

-- □ Is efflorescence present?
+Is efflorescence present?

-- □ Is spalling from sub-fluorescence present?
+Is spalling from sub-fluorescence present?

-- □ Is damp proof course present?
+Is damp proof course present?

-- □ Are there shrinkage cracks in the foundation?
+Are there shrinkage cracks in the foundation?

-- □ Are there movement cracks in the foundation?
+Are there movement cracks in the foundation

-- □ Is crack monitoring required?
+Is crack monitoring required?

-- □ Is uneven foundation settlement evident?
+Is uneven foundation settlement evident?

-- □ Are foundation crawl space vents clear and working?
+Are foundation crawl space vents clear and

+working?

-- Do foundation openings (doors and windows) show: rust; rot; insect attack; paint failure; soil build-up;
+Do foundation openings (doors and windows

+show: rust; rot; insect attack; paint failure; soi

+build-up;

-- □ Deflection of lintels?
+Deflection of lintels?